manzim/task/README.md

-From master branch you can see my project.

 clone the repo
-checkout to master branch (by default should be) npm i npm start
+checkout to devBranch branch (by default it'd be mster)

+npm install
+npm start

-good to go
+should be good to go